giga-sec/gigaSec-Tech-Notes/3. Notes/OS Command Injection.md

 ## SEVERITY  1
 - How it happens
 - What it can do to the system
-- What's Active Command Injection
+- Example: What's Active Command Injection

 ---
 ### How OS Command Injection happens